-COVID-19 has dramatically changed our lives, creating a new way of working and living.
-During these times of change and uncertainty, it's important to focus on self-care and helping those around you while following proper health precautions.
+COVID-19 dramatically changed our lives, creating a new way of working and living.
+Even as things return to a new normal, it's still important to focus on self-care and helping those around you while following proper health precautions.
 It‘s also an important time to bring your health and well-being to the forefront.

 Self-care in the wake of the coronavirus outbreak includes focusing on things you can control (like having good hygiene) instead of those you cannot (stopping the virus).
 Below are some simple steps to help focus on well-being and changes to your daily routine: